artemisp/balance-my-slurm/README.md

 * Cache your dataloaders: preprocessing can take time, and we do not want to waste this time on the clusters.
 A way to do that is using the `datasets.load_from_disk` and `Dataset.save_to_disk` [methods](https://huggingface.co/docs/datasets/loading) in transformers.
 The `simple_train_example/train.py` includes an example of how you can do that.
 * To increase fairness, try to checkpoint often and set low times for sbatch jobs (~2-5hrs seems reasonable depending on model size).
 HOWEVER, try not to store too many checkpoints - `Trainer` handles deletion of old checkpoints if you set `save_total_limit` in `TrainingArgs`.
 Checkpoints fill up storage very fast.
+* `transformers.Trainer` has an option to retrieve the latest checkpoint by simply passing `trainer.train(resume_from_checkpoint=True)`, however, this repository tried to relly as little as possible to the underlying implementation so it can be used with different training libraries.

 <a name="modifications-section"></a>
 ## Modifications for Other Training Libraries